ICrashWindows12/Universal-cam-snapshot/README.md

 If you want to to stop the server, on the terminal page, use Ctrl+C then run ```sudo systemctl stop apache2```

 # TODO
-- Add a way to preserve snapshots (optional)
+- Add a way to preserve snapshots (optional) ❌
-- Add basic login (set custom username and password)
+- Add basic login (set custom username and password) ✅
-- Add multiple camera support
+- Add multiple camera support ❌
+  ***Only ticked when feature added***